“When I worked for DOC the bio control people were well aware 1080 causes rat plagues.” Former DoC Wanaka employee David Bunn

 Fantail numbers have also taken a major dive, as the insect population has, of course, decreased.

 DEER: A local helicopter company has had reports recently, from hunters it transports into hunting areas that deer numbers are ‘low to non-existent’ since the drop.
+Click on the following and learn how to find deer hunting spot.

 TROUT: It is reported that a big pond in the Hollyford River, above Gunn’s Camp, which always had trout, now has none.